filetrust/glasswall-sdk-site/docs/2-glasswall_core/2_1-glasswall_rebuild/2_1_4-licencing/2_1_4_1-GlasswallDLLLicence.md

 ---
-title: 2.1.4.1 GlasswallDLLLicence
+title: 2.1.4.1 Rebuild Licence
-sidebar_label: 2.1.4.1 GlasswallDLLLicence
+sidebar_label: 2.1.4.1 Rebuild Licence
 ---

 There is an ability to deploy our Glasswall DLL so that there is a 90 day validity from the date of release after which it ceases processing of documents and indicates that there is a licensing issue.